wangchou/whisper.coreml/README.md

   * crossKVCaches on ANE
   * decoder 256 on ANE
   * decoder1 on GPU
-* turbo model with encoder on ANE: The encoder runs 3× faster, but there is a 4-minute initial load time penalty.
+* turbo model with encoder on ANE: The encoder runs 3× faster, but there is a 4-minute uncached load time penalty.
 (Modify coreml/coreml.mm to switch between GPU and ANE mode.)

 <img src="./img/first_load_time.jpg" alt="isolated" width="400"/>

+### About ANE slow uncached load issue
+Apple's ANECompilerService is slow for large models.
+It compiles the model on each user’s device.
+This cannot be avoided when choosing the Neural Engine as the compute unit.
+It cannot compile small models in parallel.
+The only workaround is to divide the encoder into smaller encoders to speed it up a little.
+That's why I choose the GPU as the encoder's compute unit by default.

+* Experiments on ANECompilerService uncached load time:
+  * one big turbo encoder: 610 secs
+  * 3 small encoders: 250s (default)
+  * 8 small encoders: 170s
+  * 16 smaller encoders: 154s